Commercial Real-Estate Appraisal Scenarios: Market Value vs Liquidation Value

 Liquidation value is the salvage price of an asset.
 After an appraisal, the liquidation value of an asset is basically what can be collected from its sale.
 This method of valuation might be valuable for large enterprises with lots of money to spare but to a buyer who’s every penny counts, it becomes a risky bargain.
 Most people use liquidation value as a means of selling a building mostly when in need of urgent cash, or if there are unprecedented situations presented, such as a looming bankruptcy.

 In some instances, the buyer often lands a good deal because the seller is in need of quick money and might undervalue the property.
 Most properties that are sold using their liquidation value have not been staying on the market relatively for as long of a time as properties getting seasoned for their fair market value.
-As such, its value might be under-prized leading to a situation where lenders run the risk of underwriting more money at the front end, but the liquidation criteria may shortchange the mortgage note, and thus adding to the buyers’ payback burden.
+As such, its value might be under-prized leading to a situation where lenders run the risk of underwriting more money at the front end, but the liquidation criteria may shortchange the alternative mortgage financing note, and thus adding to the buyers’ payback burden.
 Just like the market value, arriving at a property’s liquidation value might fit the mold of 30, 60, 90 or 180 days criteria.

 Nonetheless, most pieces of real estate do not stay in the market for as long as 180 days if the seller uses liquidation value to dispose of the property.
 Still, even when considering a lender that follows liquidation value appraisal criteria, ensure that they accept the 180-day landmark before accepting their terms.
 Giving it time on the market ensures that the commercial asset obtains the maximum value afforded in the marketplace.
 A quick liquidation value appraisal might offer tempting figures, but considering how shifty the real estate market is, a little patience might earn a few extra bucks.